What Is Common Stock?

 When shares of a company are in demand, the value of its common stock goes up.
 Likewise, when demand falls, the share price drops.

-If a company shows a lot of promise and is expected to make money in the future, common stock represents a great investment opportunity.
+If a company shows a lot of promise and is expected to make money in the future, common stocks represents a great investment opportunity.
 Therefore, the value of the stock rises.
 Of course, when revenue projections are gloomy, the value of the stock falls.

 The price-to-earnings ratio is a metric that investors use to determine whether a stock is expensive or not.
 If the price is high relative to earnings, the stock is expensive.
 If the P/E ratio is low, the stock is on sale.